Frank S. Fox: Early life

 Fox was born in Hayesville, Ohio on July 28, 1861.
 He was educated at Vermillion Institute, Savannah Academy and Wooster University.
 He taught in Ashland College, Otterbein University, The Ohio State University and in the College of Oratory and Music.
 Among his various degrees he held a B.S., M.A., and a Ph.D.
 He also taught in the Ohio public schools and was the editor of The Reader and Speaker magazine.
-He was married to Beatrice Armstrong and had five children; three sons, W. Wallace, Robert and Frank, and two daughters, Pauline, and Louise.
-Louise taught for the Junior High School in Ashland, Ohio.
+He was married to Beatrice Armstrong and had five children.